Dirt Squirts Kart Club

 Incidental contact – When two Karts come together through a racing incident, that is, neither diver intentionally drove into another kart and/or neither driver feels that the contact was intentional or harmful.

-A driver who feels contact is intentional can submit their complaint in writing to any one of the founding five, the complaint will be reviewed by founding five not involved and any penalties will be considered retroactive for the race the incident happened.
+A driver who feels contact is intentional can submit their complaint in writing to any one of the four fathers, the complaint will be reviewed by four fathers not involved and any penalties will be considered retroactive for the race the incident happened.

-If the founding five deem the incident as intentional, they will then issue a penalty based on the criteria below.
+If the four fathers deem the incident as intentional, they will then issue a penalty based on the criteria below.

 Loss of 1 position – If the offender has no history and the result of the collision made no significant changes in the race.

-Finish in last place – The contact was obviously intentional, the offender has a history of collisions or minor damage was inflicted to either Kart.
+Finish in last place – The contact was obviously intentional and the offender has a history of collisions or minor damage was inflicted to either Kart.

 No points awarded – The race was significantly affected, either Kart suffered serious damage or the incident happened during caution.

 Forcing someone off the track, even without physical contact, is grounds for a black flag.
-This is up to the Founding Five’s discretion.
+This is up to the four father’s discretion.
 Leaving the track to avoid contact does not count as being forced off the track.

-Contact penalties will not be initiated, governed or enforced by the Founding Five without a formal complaint being filed.
+Contact penalties will not be initiated, governed or enforced by the four fathers without a formal complaint being filed.
 Any contact unaddressed will be simply referred to as a “Racing Incident”.

 Karts/Safety: